 During simulation, you can visualize the scenario in both the 3D simulation window and using bird's-eye scope.

 To open the scope, click Bird's-Eye Scope in the Review Results section of the Simulink toolstrip.
-Next, click Find Signals to find signals that the scope can display.
+Next, click Update Signals to find and update signals that the scope can display.

 ForwardVehicleSensorFusionTestBench model to simulate the

 scenario_LFACC_03_Curve_StopnGo scenario.
 This scenario contains six vehicles, including the ego vehicle.
 The scenario function also defines their trajectories.
 In this scenario, the ego vehicle has a lead vehicle in its lane.
 In the lane to the right of the ego vehicle, target vehicles indicated in green and blue are traveling in the same direction.
 In the lane to the left of the ego vehicle, target vehicles indicated in yellow and purple are traveling in the opposite direction.

 Simulation opens the 3D Simulation window, which displays the scenario but does not display detections or sensor coverage.
 Use the Bird's-Eye Scope window to visualize the ego actor, target actors, sensor coverage and detections, and confirmed tracks.
 To visualize only the sensor data, turn off the 3D Simulation window during simulation by clearing the

 Display 3D simulation window parameter in the Simulation 3D Scene Configuration block.

 During the simulation, the model outputs the GOSPA metric and its components.
 The model logs the metrics, with the confirmed tracks and ground truth information, to the base workspace variable